Loans

 Purdue University Northwest students may choose to borrow a private loan in addition to or in place of a Federal Direct Loan.
 The Office of Financial Aid does not recommend any particular lender.
 Students are encouraged to compare the differences between Federal and Private Loans and discuss federal student aid options before applying for a private loan.

-It is important for prospective borrowers to note that you may qualify for FSA loans and that the terms and conditions of an FSA loan may be more favorable than the provisions of private education loans.
+It is important for prospective borrowers to note that you may qualify for Federal loans or other Federal financial aid and that the terms and conditions of a Federal loan may be more favorable than the provisions of private education loans.

 Applications for private education loans or alternative loans are made by the student through a lender.
 Prior to disbursing a private loan the lenders are required to obtain a Private Education Loan Applicant Self Certification Form from the applicant.